 Cognitive (Thought) Techniques

-- Disputing: A REBT therapist will either use direct challenges or questions to challenge irrational or false beliefs.
-Because anger so often starts and increases due to false, exaggerated, or otherwise unhelpful beliefs, we need to take the time to challenge our beliefs about the world.
+- Disputing: A REBT therapist will use direct challenges or questions to challenge irrational or false beliefs.
+Because anger often starts and increases due to false or exaggerated beliefs, we need to take the time to challenge our views about the world.

-- Rational coping statements: Your therapist may share with you statements that realistically encourage you to reinforce healthy, rational beliefs.
+- Rational coping statements: Your therapist may share statements that realistically encourage you to reinforce healthy, rational beliefs.

-- Modeling: This involves you being asked to identify a person to model your behavior after.
-Asking yourself how an important figure in your life would respond to a situation can provide behavior to copy in anger-inducing situations.
-It also offers a moment to reshape your thinking about the circumstance, too.
+- Modeling: This involves being asked to identify a person to model your behavior after.
+Asking yourself how a figure in your life would respond to a situation can provide behavior to copy in anger-inducing situations.
+It also offers a moment to reshape your thinking about the circumstance.

 - Referenting: Your therapist may ask you to list the pros and cons of keeping or changing irrational beliefs.
-Having this sort of reference can help keep you motivated the next time something goes wrong.
+This reference can help you stay motivated the next time something goes wrong.

 Emotive Techniques

 - Rational emotive imagery: Your therapist asks you to imagine a recent time when you experienced unhealthy anger.
-Once you begin feeling angry again, you’ll be asked to move to a healthier emotional state, such as frustration or displeasure, by using cognitive techniques.
+Once you begin feeling angry again, your therapist asks you to use cognitive techniques to shift into a healthier emotional state.

-- Forceful coping statements: While rational coping statements can work wonders when repeated, it often helps to make them more forcefully, even yelling them out.
-“I shall overcome!”
+- Forceful coping statements: While rational coping statements can work wonders when repeated, they often help to make them forceful by yelling them out.
+Try saying, “I shall overcome!”

-- Humor: If you and your therapist have a good connection, they may playfully tease some of your irrational beliefs to show you how unimportant and burdensome they really are.
-“You got picked last for kickball?
-So what, kickball is just fake baseball!”
+- Humor: If you and your therapist have a good connection, they may playfully tease some of your irrational beliefs to show you how unimportant and burdensome they are.
+For example, “You got picked last for kickball?
+So what?
+Kickball is just fake baseball!”

 - Unconditional acceptance by the therapist: At times, you may become enraged in the presence of your therapist.
 If this happens, you can expect nothing but caring acceptance.
 This reinforces the idea that you are not your beliefs, emotions, or actions.
 You are worth the effort to make changes.